fluxcd/flagger/docs/gitbook/usage/blue-green.md

 For applications that are not deployed on a service mesh, Flagger can orchestrate Blue/Green style deployments with Kubernetes L4 networking.
+When using a service mesh blue/green can be used as specified [here](https://docs.flagger.app/how-it-works#blue-green-deployments).

 ![Flagger Blue/Green Stages](https://raw.githubusercontent.com/weaveworks/flagger/master/docs/diagrams/flagger-bluegreen-steps.png)